PhantomDevTeam/PDT-HAAR-Guide/README.md

 5) Retract your fuel probe.
 Do the same thing you did to extend it but in reverse.

 Done.
 Congratulations, if you did it correctly you just successfully conducted HAAR.

+### Using other planes:
+It is possible to use other planes to conduct HAAR, the C-130 from the USAF mod is one of them.
+To set this up you just need to replace the provided tanker with the C-130 and add a bit more code to it (see the Code.md file).

+If you just want to use another plane and don't care about how the rope or basket is attached use the "Alternate plane basic" init code.